 In 2011, Channel Craft changed the name from Blisters™ to Take A Hike™ to make the game more appealing to larger retailers like Cabelas and Bass Pro Shops.
 Even though Channel Craft stopped making and selling Blisters™, I would often get request for the original game.
 After a year of turning folks to Channel Craft for the new format, I decided to create a special edition for the true Blisters Dice Game™ fans.

-As I stated, Blisters™ is also known as Take A Hike™.
-This format can be found at Cabelas, Bass Pro Shops and other finer outdoor retailers.
-The name may be different and the packaging new but it is that same awesome game you’ve loved for over 25 years!
-Take A Hike™ is available at wholesale pricing from Channel Craft of Charleroi, PA.
-You can reach them from their website: www.channelcraft.com.
+As I stated, Blisters™ was also known as Take A Hike™.
+This format was found at Cabelas, Bass Pro Shops and other finer outdoor retailers.
+The name may be different and the packaging new but it was that same awesome game you’ve loved for over 25 years!

 Not just for hikers, the dice game has caught on and now the whole world is enjoying Blisters™!